-The Center for Criminal Law Studies affiliates with the Department of Law at the National Taipei University.
+The Center for Criminal Law affiliates with the Department of Law at the National Taipei University.
 It was established under the “National Taipei University Rules of Establishing Legal Studies Centers of Department of Law.”

 Organization and Members

-The Center for Criminal Law Studies consists of the full-time faculties in criminal substantive law and criminal procedural law of the department of law.
+The Center for Criminal Law consists of full-time faculties in criminal substantive law and criminal procedural law of the department of law.
 The center director will be elected from the Members, and he/she will be in charge of the operation of the center.

 The main focus of the center is Criminal Law, and it breaks into two sub-areas: criminal substantive law and criminal procedural law.
 This center dedicates to spurring the academic influence on legal practice by launching periodical seminars and lectures to enhance communications between scholars and students, improve criminal law teaching quality, and cultivate research motivation.